EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 > **Expert**: someone who can easily handle situations that are out of the ordinary.
 >

-Other stages along a learning trajectory can be identified.
-For example, the developmental stages recognized in the European Guild structure are Novice, Beginner, Apprentice, and Journeyman.
-Whatever stages one uses, it is important to know that they can be aligned with the Bloom's levels, being - for example - the novice in a field at Bloom's level 1, early 2 (remember facts, understand some of them).

->### Challenge
->Think about a topic/field you feel you are a novice, a topic you feel you are a competent practitioner, and one you feel an expert, and share this with us.

-Let's analyse the differences among these stages in terms of cognitive development, thinking, memory and learning.

 ### Mental models
 A mental model is a collection of concepts and facts, along with the relationships between those concepts, that a person has about a topic or field.
 It is how people organise their knowledge.
 You can think of a graph with nodes (facts, concepts) and edges (connections).